 2013-2017 Van Every/Smith Galleries, Gallery Assistant – Davidson, NC

-There are colors in the violin wail and fiddle fumes—the red clay ditches where we played and someone else drowned.
+There are colors in these fiddle fumes—the red clay ditches where we played and someone else drowned.
 Lying on the red carpet beneath the pews, Mama’s fingernails during church.
 The out-of-tune piano in the red dining room bouncing off the humid, heat-warped windows.
 There are only so many colors in the world, but so many worlds.
 Gold—my teacher told me it meant wealth and I saw something else: my sister’s gold bracelet that greens my wrist.
 Grandpa Fred’s gold watch, still beating.
 The gold baby ring on my pinky from someone I never met.